pasqu4le/clifm/README.md

 > Attribute names with multiple components (e.g. attr1 <> attr2) can be referenced in customization files by separating the names with a dot.
 For example, the attribute name "list" <> "selected" can be referenced by using the string "list.selected".

 ## TODOs
-- better bottom menu (avoid too many buttons at once)
-- more settings (using command line arguments)
 - mc directory comparison (need to solve the next point first)
 - find a way to read correctly a directory size in reasonable time